What is the Land Registry?

 Proposal for entry into the Land Registry

 Measure twice, cut once.
-This also applies to official submissions.
-Entry in the Land Register is a formality, but a very important one, which is not to be underestimated.
+That goes for official filings as well.
+Enrolment in the Land Registry is a formality, but a very important formality that is not to be underestimated.
 Do you need to register an easement in the Land Registry?
-Or a lien so you secure the money you borrowed?
+Or a lien so you don’t lose the money you borrowed?

 - When you order, you know what you will get and how much it will cost.